TeaPixl/CaptionCreator/README.md

 Click the .exe file to start the program

 I am not held liable for any loss of video or audio from misuse of this software, Thanks!
-Creation and Credits go to L.T :)
+Creation and Credits go to TeaPixl :)